Elzawawy/compiler-frontend/prsgen/README.md

 The construction of both top-down and bottom-up parsers is aided by two functions, **FIRST** and **FOLLOW** , associated with a grammar G. During top-down parsing, FIRST and FOLLOW allow us to choose which production to apply, based on the next input symbol.

 We should compute First and Follow sets and uses them to construct a predictive parsing table for the grammar.
 The table is to be used to drive a predictive top-down parser.

 A predictive parsing table M [A; a], is basically a two-dimensional array, where A is a non-terminal, and a is a terminal or the symbol $, the input end-marker.
+The implementation of such a table was a design issue we should tackle to have the best way we can store it to save time and speed-up performance while having ease of implementation of our algorithms.

 ---